Khatam-e-Nabuwwat declaration: IHC hasn’t held anyone responsible for amendment

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court (IHC) Judge Justice Shaukat Aziz Siddiqui has not held any single person responsible for making amendment before the paragraph related to Khatam-e-Nabuwwat (SAW) declaration in his verdict.
+ISLAMABAD: The Islamabad High Court (IHC) Judge Justice Shaukat Aziz Siddiqui has not held any single person responsible for making amendment before the paragrapgh related to Khatam-e-Nabuwwat (SAW) declaration in his verdict.

 Form XXIII being Return of Election Expenses, Form XVII being Statement of Accounts in Respect of Political Parties and Form XXVIIC being List of Members of a Political Party.